 “Kobe Bryant is one of the baddest motherf*ckers to ever pick up a basketball and we may never see another player like him again,” Crawford said.

 We might.
 We might not.
 The one truth undeniable about Kobe Bean Bryant, however, is this.
 His supporters have always loved him.
 He detractors have always despised him.
+And the case nearly broke him.
 Somewhere in the middle lies the most accurate description yet to be deciphered.
 But he has always, always, always given people the ability to form a passionate opinion about him either way.

 Indifference never changed anything.
 Kobe Bryant is a lot of things.
 Indifferent isn’t one of them.